 History of India-France Relations

 - The political, commercial and cultural contacts, then established, were maintained throughout the 19th century.
 Diplomatic relations between the two countries were established after the Independence of India.
-Since then, co-operation has developed in all the major areas.
+Since then, cooperation has developed in all the major areas.

-- Former French president François Hollande was the chief guest in republic day celebrations in 2016 thus making France the only country to be invited a record-setting 5 times to republic day celebrations.
+- Former French president François Hollande was the chief guest in Republic Day celebrations in 2016 thus making France the only country to be invited a record-setting 5 times to Republic Day celebrations.

 - President Emmanuel Macron’s visit in 2018 cemented the regional dimension of the strategic partnership between the two countries.